erictt/computer-science-learning/stanford-machine-learning/week-6b.md

     * If you're trying to automatically set the threshold, one way is:
         * Try a range of threshold values and evaluate them on your cross validation set.
         * Then pick the threshold which gives the best fscore.
+* **A good classifier should have both a high precision and high recall on the cross validation set.**

 ### Data For Machine Learning